FarronF/limerick-council-meetings/meetings/2021/12/07-Virtual Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee/Minutes - Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee - 5th October 2021.md

 Lynch SEE and notes LCCC is moving in the right direction.
 He would like to see the weed-

-spraying tender and process being reviewed.---
+spraying tender and process being reviewed.
+---
 Ms Gallagher then read the reply:

 “In 2020, we carried out a full review of where, how and why we use herbicide in the Council,